 - Soil.
-I've grown lemon balm in lots of different garden bed soils from
+I've grown lemon balm in a variety of different garden soils from

-fertile loam to clay-ey to mostly sand.
+fertile loam, to clay-ey, to sandy.
 As long as the soil drains

-container mix.
+container mix will do.
 I prefer Black Gold or Fafard.
 Their mixes drain well and don't dry out as quickly as some other brands.